orbitalquark/gtdialog/doc/manual.md

   <img src="images/progressbar.png" alt="progressbar"/>
 </div>

-## Progressbar (GTK Only)
+## Progressbar

 =`gtdialog progressbar` *args*=
-    A progressbar dialog with updates from stdin.
+    A progressbar dialog with updates from stdin (GTK only) or a callback function (C library only).

 **Arguments**